MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 ## Refresh dataset

 In the service, refresh the dataset.
-The first refresh will load historical data for the entire period specified in the **Store rows where column \<dateColumnName> is in the last:** policy setting.
+The first refresh will load both new and updated data in the refresh period as well historical data for the entire store period.
 Depending on the amount of data, this can take quite a long time.
 Subsequent refreshes, either manual or scheduled are typically much faster because the incremental refresh policy is applied and only data for the period specified in **Refresh rows where column \<dateColumnName> is in the last:** policy setting is refreshed.

 ## XMLA endpoint